ghasshee/pen/README.md

 $ ./compile.sh ../examples/count.pen
 ```

+## Running Geth and Deploy a contract on geth

 If you successfully compile it with the above command,
     you will find the following instruction on stdIO .